 Warning and Critical Time Limits

-With these sections, you can set time limits for each ticket status.
+Users can set time limits for each Ticket Status.
 The system starts a timer when a ticket reaches a new status, and if it stays with that status for too long, the system will warn you about it.
 You can customize these time limits for each location.